Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Almost anything can be hidden inside a sensory bin!

 Search for numbers, shapes, images, words-your creativity is the limit!
-2. Combine them with manipulatives
+2. Combine Printables with Manipulatives

 Tracing Letters or numbers with manipulative's is a great way to practice letter formation.
 For this activity I combined my Alphabet Letter Tracing Mats (which I reduced in size using this technique) with pom pom's.

-I love sand trays!
-They are a great to use as a pre-writing activity for kids who are learning to write.
-Children can focus on letter formation, and build strong fingers before having to worry about how to properly grip a pencil or crayon.
+Sand Trays allow students who are learning to write the chance to focus on letter formation, and build strong fingers before having to worry about how to properly grip a pencil or crayon.

 They are most commonly made with salt, or sand.
 Simply add a small amount of salt or sand to a tray or cookie sheet, and let the fun commence!
 For this activity I changed the scale settings on my printer to print the Letter Formation Mats 4:1!
 It's such an easy way to make smaller task cards!

-For this activity I combined a salt tray, a paint brush, apple eraser "markers", a reduced copy (2:1) of the apple letter recording sheet, and full size copy of the first sounds mat found in the Apple Activity pack.
-For this activity, tape the recording sheet to a tray, and cover with salt.
-To play, your preschooler will gently wipe away the salt until they reveal a letter beneath the salt.
-Once a letter is revealed, they will mark the corresponding first sound image on the mat with a marker.
-Play continues until all letters have been revealed.
+(2:1) copy of the apple letter recording sheet, and the full-size first sounds mat (both found in our Apple Activity Pack).
+First, tape the recording sheet to the tray and cover it with salt.
+Then, your preschooler will gently wipe away the salt to reveal a letter underneath.
+Once a letter is uncovered, they’ll use an apple counter to mark the matching first sound image on the mat.
+Keep playing until all the letters have been revealed!
+4. Incorporate Play Dough with Printables

 Children are building strong fine motor skills when they pinch, tear, squeeze, and roll the dough to form letters, numbers, and shapes.
 For this activity above I've combined play dough with my A-Z Dough Letter Mats.
 To extend this activity: after making each letter have the children talk about the different shapes they see.
 Do they see a circle, a line?